AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 by the package with their doc strings.

-For example, the `gizmo_script H5Gizmos` line above may be pasted into the command prompt to list the gizmo entry points for the H5Gizmos module.
+For example, the `gizmo_script H5Gizmos` line above may be pasted into the command prompt to list the gizmo entry points for the H5Gizmos package.

 ```
 $ gizmo_script H5Gizmos